timescale/docs/api/_hyperfunctions/heartbeat_agg/interpolated_downtime.md

           The sum of all the unhealthy ranges in the aggregate, excluding those covered by the last heartbeat of the previous interval.
   examples:
     - description: >
-        Given a table called `liveness` containing weekly heartbeat aggregates in column `health` with timestamp column `date`, we can use the following to get the total interpolated downtime of the system during the week of Jan 9, 2022.
+        Given a table called `liveness` containing weekly heartbeat aggregates in column `health` with timestamp column `date`, you can use this command to get the total interpolated downtime of the system during the week of Jan 9, 2022.
       command:
         code: |
           SELECT interpolated_downtime(